 It is a single-stranded RNA virus that lacks a protective lipid envelope, making it susceptible to environmental factors yet highly transmissible in crowded settings.

-How HMPV Affects the Body
+How HMPV Affects The Body

 The virus specifically targets the respiratory tract, leading to inflammation and damage to the airways.
 Symptoms can vary based on the individual’s age and immune status.